 Several utilities help make the Mac faster and easier to get things done.
 Here are a few that I’ve discovered so far.

 Setapp is a service that consolidates hundreds of Mac and iOS apps into one subscription.
 Setapp can save you a ton of money, depending on your apps, and it’s worth checking SetApp before purchasing any apps on the Mac.
-Like I did, you may find it cheaper to get a SetApp subscription that includes the apps you want and hundreds of other apps and utilities.
+As I did, you may find it cheaper to get a SetApp subscription that includes the apps you want and hundreds of other apps and utilities.

 Mac OS has a built-in Spotlight search that triggers when you click CMD-Space.
 If you find Spotlight lacking, check out Raycast.